pietgk/StoryTransport/README.md

 # StoryTransport

-Communication of stories (data/messages) between identities.
+Platform for communication of stories (data/messages) between identities.

+Goal is to enable typed and dynamic communication between supported clients, using a supported set of protocols

+First phase is defining the architecture.